juju deploy postgresql-k8s

 Charm for Juju to deploy and manage PostgreSQL in a Kubernetes environment.
 Multiple units will provision a single master and remaining units as hot standby servers.
 Automatic failover will occur if a database goes down and there are enough remaining units for form a quorum, managed by repmgrd.

-Provision a Juju environment and a k8s model, per Juju documentation.
+Provision a Juju environment and a k8s model on Juju 2.9-rc12 or later, per Juju documentation.
 Then to deploy 3 units (pods) using the default image, simply:

 Client charms needing to connect with PostgreSQL should use the ops-lib-pgsql library to manage the relation.